-Student Name: Student ID: Date of Birth: Person(s) to wh nom you authorize the release of your records: e people.
+Student Name: Student ID: Date of Birth: Person(s) to wh nom you authorize the release of your records: le people.
 You must provide each authorized person listed with the password you choose below.
-If they are he password, your records cannot be released.
-Password: You are responsible e for the security of this password.
+If they are the password, your records cannot be released.
+Password: You are responsibl e for the security of this password.
 Protect it from unauthorized parties. release of educational records in the following areas (check all that apply): Academic Records Financial Aid Student Accounts tion for which you authorize the release of your educational records.
 Granting access to the not preclude you from revoking access to any of the parties or record types above, if done so in writing.
 Grant continuous access for the duration of my academic career I do not wish to grant continuous access.
-Access should end on/ choose to limit access no information will be shared with the people listed above after t.
+Access should end on/ I choose to limit access no information will be shared with the people listed above after it.
 Access can only be reinstated by completing a subsequent FERPA Consent to Release cords form.
-Student Signatu ıre: Date: nitted in person at the office below, along with a picture ID.
+Student Signati ure: Date: mitted in person at the office below, along with a picture ID.
 Otherwise a Notary signature is required.
-I am not submitti ng my form in person.
+I am not submitt ing my form in person.
 My notary verification is below.
-Notary: Commission Exp: Return Completed Form to: Wytheville Community College Admissions Office 1000 East Main Street Wytheville, VA 24382 Office Use Only Person who entered authorization into SIS: Date entered:
+Notary: Commission Exp: Return Completed Form to: Wytheville Community College Admissions Office 1000 East Main Street Wytheville, VA 24382 Office Use Only Person who entered d authorization into SIS: